odkr/cgi-runas/README.md

 ```

 If your operating system does not support **clearenv**, **setgroups**,
-or the proc filesystem, you can disable them using the these macros:
+or the proc filesystem, you can disable them using these macros:

 | Macro        | Description                                |
 | ------------ | ------------------------------------------ |